ramirocrego/my_website/content/teaching/_index.md

       folders:
       - teaching
     title: Teaching
-    text: This are a list of tutorials I have created.
+    text: On of my main interests is in democratizing research.
+Conducting analyses in R, Google Earth Engine, and other powerful open souce tools is an incredible way to achieve that.
+In that spirit is that I have created a list of tutorials.
 I hope you find them useful and inspiring for your own creations and research.
+    author: "Ramiro D Crego"
+    sort_by: 'Date'
   design:
     columns: 2
     view: article-grid
   id: teaching
 summary:
-title: Teaching
+title: Tutorials
 type: landing
 ---